-- Reducing or eliminating the source of the emissions through effective operations and design. - Directing the emissions to a control device to prevent direct emission of methane to the atmosphere. - Where venting cannot be avoided, vents should be tracked and/or monitored and evaluated for further improvements or controls.
+- Reducing or eliminating emissions from sources through effective operations, design and actions. - Directing the emissions to a control device to prevent direct emission of methane to the atmosphere. - If methane needs to be released, use vapor recovery or flaring rather than venting if possible. - For gases that cannot be sold as natural gas consider reinjecting in depleted wells or finding alternative uses on-site. - Where venting cannot be avoided, vents should be tracked and/or monitored and evaluated for further improvements or controls.